zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Current Projects

-WP2 within the Horizon Europe project ‘Climate, Inequality, and Democratic Action: The Force of Political Emotions’ (CIDAPE; lead: Prof. Dr. Anna Durnová, University of Vienna)
+Funded by: Horizon Europe; WP2 within the Horizon Europe project ‘Climate, Inequality, and Democratic Action: The Force of Political Emotions’ (CIDAPE; lead: Prof. Dr. Anna Durnová, University of Vienna)

-Project leader: Prof. Dr. Sonja Blum
+Project Leader: Prof. Dr. Sonja Blum

-Doctoral researcher: Nora Habelitz
+Doctoral Researcher: Nora Habelitz

 Fellow: Dr. Johanna Kuhlmann (University of Bremen)